ChrisKeefe/ChrisKeefe.github.io/_posts/2022-06-10-balsfjord-to-dividalen.md

 The frequency of rain and wind here can make it hard to motivate sometimes.
-We spent an extra day in Tromsø in part to wait out a bad forecast, "slept in" until 8, had a last lovely breafkast with Ira, talking shop about the collapse of the educational system in Greece, and pondering the fact that it's much easier to see the worst of your country from inside.
+We spent an extra day in Tromsø in part to wait out a bad forecast, "slept in" until 8, had a last lovely breafkast with Ira.
+We talked shop about the collapse of the educational system in Greece, and pondered the fact that it's much easier to see the worst of your country from inside.
 We showered (again!) and finally got on our bikes fearing the worst.

 ![a normal-looking gas station with eight pumps and a small store]({{ site.image-dir }}/{{ page.slug }}/gas-station.jpg)

-We biked over Tromsø's north bridge into some normal-crusty-american-town-looking suburb where they were testing the local alarm system to make sure it would work if Putin decided he wanted another front for his war.
+We biked over Tromsø's north bridge into some normal-crusty-american-town-looking suburb.
+They were testing the local alarm system to make sure it would work if Putin decided he wanted another front for his war.

 ![a smiley postal clerk in a red uniform behind the counter at the post office]({{ site.image-dir }}/{{ page.slug }}/aurora.jpg)